noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    .. note:: To reduce the potential for problems from files with malicious
     content, learners cannot upload certain file types, even if you specify them in this field.
-The file types that are blocked include .exe, .app, .dmg, .bat, and .cmd.
+The file types that are blocked include, but are not limited to, .exe, .app, .dmg, .bat, and .cmd.
+Contact your system administrator for a complete and up-to-date list.

 #.
 Verify that the text of the prompt includes the file type or types that
    learners can upload.